rust-lang/rfcs/text/0000-target-tier-policy.md

     maintainers.
 This requirement ensures that it is possible for other Rust developers to test the target, but does not obligate other Rust developers to make target-specific fixes.)
-- New tier 1 targets must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
+- Tier 1 targets must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
 Developers must be able to build, run, and test binaries for the target on systems they control.
 (Doing so may require enabling some appropriate "developer mode" on such systems, but must not